yoctoproject/poky/documentation/migration-guides/migration-2.3.rst

    is an unnecessary burden.

-   If you need to preserve these ``.la`` files (e.g. in a custom distribution), you must change :term:`INHERIT_DISTRO` such that
-   "remove-libtool" is not included in the value.
+   If you need to preserve these ``.la`` files (e.g. in a custom distribution), you must change :term:`INHERIT_DISTRO` such that ":ref:`remove-libtool <ref-classes-remove-libtool>`" is not included in the value.

 -  Extensible SDKs built for GCC 5+ now refuse to install on a distribution where the host GCC version is 4.8 or 4.9.
 This change